tefreeman/DevTimeline/README.md

 # Early Coding Adventures

-Welcome to my personal archive of programming projects from my childhood and teenage years.
+Welcome to my personal archive of programming projects from my childhood to now.
 This repository serves as a digital time capsule, capturing various phases of my growth as a programmer—from simple hacks to more ambitious projects aimed at solving real-world problems.

 ## Projects Overview